nmsutton/Mickaleo/README.md

 <br>/MickaleoApp2/ - android client
 <br>Work toward a Java based screen streaming app for receiving content from the server.
 <br>/alpha_release/ - software for development testing
-<br>These are versions of the programs that should work, further testing is needed before declaring them ready for release.
+<br>These are versions of the programs that should work, further testing is needed before declaring them ready for official alpha release.
+The java client runs successfully in the Eclipse IDE but when exported as a runnable jar a message about 'missing main class' occurs and it is being looked into how to resolve that.
+The other programs appear to run successfully.

 5. Optional future work: Create gamepad or VR accessory interactivity with the software running so that mouse and keyboard, etc. do not need to be used.